 Dressings and bandages can be placed if appropriate.
 Full limb dressings should not be placed unless you have been shown how to do this by someone experienced.
 Damage can be caused to the limb if bandages are placed too tightly or incorrectly.
 Monitor the area around the dressing or bandage for any swelling.
 The dressing should be removed if swelling occurs, and veterinary advice should be sought.

 Animals living on bedding such as woodchips or sand should instead be housed on a substrate such as newspaper until the wound has healed.
 This is to stop further contamination of the wound.

 - There is heavy contamination in the wound

 - There is a tear or flap in the skin which exposes the muscle layer underneath.

 - The wound was caused by an animal bite

 - The wound does not appear to be healing within a couple of days

-- The wound appears to be inflamed, pus is present, the surrounding area is hot or the animal appears to be unwell.
+- Inflammation or pus is present, the surrounding area is hot or the animal appears to be unwell.